-If selected for award negotiations the selected applicant must submit, before the award is issued, an updated list of Covered Individuals.29 who are proposed to work on the project, both at the Recipient and subrecipient level, and a list of all participating.30 organizations.
-Further, the selectee must submit 1) current and pending support disclosures and resumes for any new Covered Individuals, and 2) updated disclosures if there have been any changes to the current and pending support submitted with the application.
+If selected for award negotiations the selected applicant must submit, before the award is issued, an updated list of Covered Individuals. who are proposed to work on the project, both at the Recipient and subrecipient level, and a list of all participating. organizations.
+Further, the selectee must submit 1) current and pending support disclosures and resumes for any new

-29 See Section IX, Glossary, for the definition of Covered Individual.
+&lt;sup>32 See Section IX, Glossary, for the definition of Covered Individual.

-30 For a definition of "participation" please see footnote 39.
+&lt;sup>33 For a definition of "participation" please see footnote 44.